Nursing Home Abuse & Negligence Attorneys in Kansas City

 Taking Action After the Wrongful Death of Your Loved One

 If the nursing home resident you love tragically lost his or her life as a result of abuse or neglect, you may be eligible to receive compensation from a wrongful death lawsuit depending on your relationship with the resident.
 Eligible family members can receive compensation for any medical expenses they paid and can also recover costs for funeral services and cremation or burial.
 Wrongful death lawsuits also compensate eligible family members for the intangible aspects of their loss such as loss of companionship or loss of parental guidance and support.
-Roger Nail can answer specific questions related to your family’s circumstances.
+Our nursing home abuse attorneys in Kansas City can answer specific questions related to your family’s circumstances.

 Nursing homes are not places where we place our loved ones, walk away, and wait for their life to end.
 It is a home for residents who deserve the best care delivered with dignity and respect.
 We trust nursing homes and their employees to provide the best care for our parents, grandparents, and other elders we love, when they can no longer care for themselves.
 Nursing home abuse and neglect breaks this trust and devastates victims and their families.